spectralDNS/shenfun/docs/source/postprocessing.rst

     h5file_m = HDF5Writer('mixed.h5', ['u', 'f'], TT)

 Let's now consider a transient problem where we step a solution forward in time.
-We create solution arrays from :class:`.Function` s, and update these Functions inside a while loop::
+We create solution arrays from Functions, and update these Functions inside a while loop::

     u = Function(T)